Cystic Fibrosis How Cystic Fibrosis Affects Fertility and Pregnancy

 Pregnancy

 Your healthcare provider may recommend genetic testing for you and your partner.
-If your partner is a carrier of a mutated CFTR gene, then prenatal diagnostic testing may be performed to check the unborn baby for CFTR gene .
+If your partner is a carrier of a mutated CFTR gene, then prenatal diagnostic testing may be performed to check the unborn baby for CFTR gene mutations.

 - You may have a higher risk for having a preterm (premature) birth or needing a C-section.
 Women who have reduced lung function may have higher risk for preterm delivery; their healthcare providers should monitor their health closely during pregnancy.